 The bird’s nest is very popular as the main ingredient of the Chinese cuisine, Bird’s Nest Soup.
 The island is also a natural habitat of the Philippine cockatoo.
 The island is rich in vegetation.

 There are few white sand beaches on the island which are covered with thick mangrove forests.
-Coron Palawan Islands is surrounded by clear, glistening, green and blue seawater that is said to be the best water for reproduction and cultivation of the South Sea pearls.
+Coron Palawan Island is surrounded by clear, glistening, green and blue seawater that is said to be the best water for reproduction and cultivation of the South Sea pearls.

 Though there are pearl farms in the area, the actual location is never disclosed.
 There are also coral reefs around the island.
-Huts of the Tagbanuas will be seen on the island which began to dwell there few centuries ago.
+Huts of the Tagbanuas will be seen on the island which began to dwell there a few centuries ago.

-From the dock of Kayangan, it will take 10 to 15 minutes walk climbing the steps of the hill and a few minutes more down to the Kayangan Lake.
+From the dock of Kayangan, it will take a 10 to 15 minutes walk climbing the steps of the hill and a few minutes more down to the Kayangan Lake.
 There are platforms on the side of the lake where visitors can walk.

-The clear, flawless, emerald-colored water will give you the experience of seeing what’s underneath the water with a depth even over 10 feet.
+The clear, flawless, emerald-coloured water will give you the experience of seeing what’s underneath the water with a depth even over 10 feet.
 You can also swim in its waters and a cave beside it has stalagmites and stalactites.

 Banol beach is the smallest beach among many other beaches in the Philippines, but it also has white sand and a very clear water.
-There are cottages that can be rented and food can be prepared and cooked by boatmen who also serve as tour guides.
+There are cottages that can be rented and food can be prepared and cooked by boatmen who also serve as tour guide.

-During the low tide, those who don’t know how to scuba dive can enter the inner lagoon of the Twin Lagoons, which is in between a limestone formation and are connected by a small narrow pathway.
+During the low tide, those who don’t know how to scuba dive can enter the inner lagoon of the Twin Lagoons, which are in between a limestone formation and are connected by a small narrow pathway.
 The water in the inner lagoon is cooler than the outer lagoon where most sea urchins are.

-The deepest part of the lake, which is 34 to 35 meters deep, has a chocolate colored water caused by the tannic acid from the leaves that fall into the lake.
+The deepest part of the lake, which is 34 to 35 meters deep, has a chocolate coloured water caused by the tannic acid from the leaves that fall into the lake.
 Until now, there are still Barracudas in this lake and they usually come out when the temperature of the water is high.
 Ten minutes from the island is the Siete Pecados, a cluster of seven small islands.
 The corals and the fish living there can be seen by everyone with the guide.

 The best-known dive spots are the Coron wrecks.
 Most of these wrecks are parts of the Japanese Army ship that had been sunk by the American army in the bay of Coron in 1944.
 Soon, coral reefs grew on what’s left of the wreckage and became a habitat for different kinds of fish.
 This is the perfect place for deep-sea diving.

 There is a cave under Barracuda Lake that is connected to the sea, only up to 40 meters deep dive is recommended if you want to see the place.
-The Cathedral Cave is found in the limestone walls of the island which divers can only dive 10 meters depth.
+The Cathedral Cave is found in the limestone walls of the island which divers can only dive 10 meters deep.
 It is dangerous to dive here when the waves are big.